Natalia Estrada

-Natalia Estrada (born Gijón, Asturias, Spain, September 3, 1972) is an actress, model and television presenter on Spanish television.
+Natalia Estrada (born Gijón, Asturias, Spain, September 3, 1972) is a Spanish retired actress, model and television presenter.

 Biography

 When she was 15 she moved to Madrid where she did music and acting classes and became a flamenco and classical ballet dancer.

 She also had the opportunity to appear with Penélope Cruz on the musical program "La quinta marcha" from (1990–1991), on the Spanish Telecinco channel.

 Natalia was a presenter for the Miss Spain competitions and a presenter for news and soccer telecasts.

 She jumped to the big screen in 1992, when she was cast in the film Aqui, el que no corre... vuela.

 She has worked in Italian TV, with roles in "Il Quizzone", and "Campioni di ballo", and made her important debut in a film called "Aqui El Que No Corre As Vuela,".
 In 1996 she had her first big hit in "The Cyclone."

 Natalia appeared as herself in a comedy, "Paparazzi", and was cast in the musical comedy called "Jolly Blu".
 In 2006 she had a small role in El Club de Flo on La Sexta Spanish TV channel.